theprimepackage/csis202-junit-tests/README.md

 Here is where we will collaboratively create JUnit tests that way we can test our programs before submission.
 Ideally this will ensure that our classes will be essential flawless.

+Note: I highly recommend using [IntelliJ IDEA][5].
+Most converts sing of its praises.
+It has a beautiful and very intuitive interface.

 ## Getting Started
 - First you need to make sure that JUnit5 is installed and configured in your IDE
 - Then go and download the hamcrest library from [here][1] easily.
 Once it is downloaded extract the hamcrest zip file.
-Then move the extracted zip file into your Intellij program folder
+Then move the extracted zip file into your Intellij program folder (or any other folder for that matter, the IDE will just need to know where it is.
+I recommend removing it from the downloads folder at the very least.)
 - Then to import the module to your Intellij library follow the steps [here][2].
 Import the hamcrest-all-1.3.jar file

 ## Cloning this repo